rnegi0/GIT_Basics/git_notes.md

 git show 93b3e6a --oneline --pretty=fuller
 ```

-Check the log of git actions
+Check the current HEAD and its ancestry
 ```
 git log
 git log --oneline